Photo of hands working at desk

 • While the AMT has gone through many revisions since its origination in 1969, for the most part, it still serves its original function of closing tax loopholes for the wealthiest taxpayers.

-Even so, its complex rules have ended up causing worry for people in many tax brackets.
-Here’s what you need to know about AMT and whether your tax filing could be affected.
+Here’s what you need to know about the alternative minimum tax and whether your tax filing could be affected now or in the future.

-AMT is another way to calculate income taxes.
-It requires certain taxpayers to determine their liability twice: once using regular income tax rules, and once using AMT rules.
+The alternative minimum tax is another way to calculate income taxes.
+It requires certain taxpayers to determine their liability twice: once using regular income tax rules and once using AMT rules.
 They then must pay whichever amount is higher.

 • You calculate your regular taxable income.